bexiiiii/Librarity/README.md

-# 📚 LIBRARITY — AI BOOK INTELLIGENCE SYSTEM
+# 📚 LEXENT AI — AI BOOK INTELLIGENCE SYSTEM

 **Transform Books into Intelligent Conversational Partners**

-Librarity is a production-ready AI platform that allows users to upload books and have intelligent conversations with them.
+Lexent AI is a production-ready AI platform that allows users to upload books and have intelligent conversations with them.
 Built with cutting-edge AI technology, it offers multiple interaction modes including Book Brain, Author Mode, Citation Mode, and AI Coaching.

 ## 🎯 Key Features